savq/paq-nvim/README.md

 Remember to use braces when passing options.
 Also keep in mind that Paq doesn't generate helptags automatically.
-To generate helptags after installing a plugin, run `:helptags <plugin>` or just `:helptags ALL`.
+To generate helptags after installing a plugin, just run `:helptags ALL`.

 ## Commands

 - `PaqInstall`: Install all plugins listed in your configuration.
 - `PaqUpdate`: Update all packages already on your system (it won't implicitly install them).
-- `PaqClean`: Remove all packages that aren't listed on your configuration.
+- `PaqClean`: Remove all packages that aren't listed on your configuration^(\*).

-If you have plugins that aren't managed by Paq, you probably shouldn't put them on Paq's directory (`pack/paqs/`).
+\*If you have plugins that aren't managed by Paq, you probably shouldn't put them on Paq's directory.

 ## Options